anadis504/ot-harjoitustyo/dokumentaatio/vaatimusmäärittely.md

 There will be only one user role and no need for signing in to the program.

 ## Primary features
 * Snake line moves constantly forward.
+[Done week 4]
 * User controlles the snake line on the screen using arrow keys.
+[Done week 4]
 * Snake grows by eating objects on the screen.
+[Done week 4]
-* Speed of snake may be increasing.
+* Speed of snake is increasing.
+[Done week 4]
 * Points are given by feeding the snake.
+[Done week 4]
 * Game is over when snake crashes in in the frame or own body.
+[Done week 4]
 * When achieving new highscores the player will be asked for a player name in order to keep track of the high-scores.
+[NOT DONE]
 * Scores will be stored locally.
+[Done week 3]
 * User may review the score statistics from GUI.
+[Done week 3]

 ### Additional features
 * The player may choose between different frames:
   * Full frame
   * No frame, snake appears on the opposite side of the screen when hitting the frame.
+[Done week 4 (this is the default frame)]
   * Partly framed, different obstacles.

 ## GUI scetch